-Political parties are the gatekeepers of gender equality in parliaments and governments, as they set party policy and select the candidates.
-Yet top party positions are still largely held by men.
-In 2020, women accounted for just 1 in 5 (21.5%) leaders of major political parties across the EU Member States, and 1 in 3 deputy leaders (34.0%).
-The proportion of women party leaders is at an all-time high, but the proportion of women deputy leader has fluctuated around the current level throughout the same period with little sign of progress.
+203 I.e. those with at least 5% of seats in parliament.
+Data collection in May 2020 covered 149 major political parties across the 27 EU Member States.

+women deputy leader has fluctuated around the current level throughout the same period with little sign of progress.
 In the Czech Republic, Hungary, Malta and Slovakia, none of the major parties has had a woman leader since data were first collected in 2011.